 Rehabilitative/Strengthening Exercises – Exercises that promote strength and movement of the spine and core muscles are known to help with lower back pain.
-In my opinion it is ridiculous for most patients to have “supervised” physical therapy.
 In our clinic we teach the patient what to do, email them a YouTube instructional video and have them perform the exercises at home or their gym.
-Paying a physical therapist to watch you perform exercises is an absolutely monumental waste of your hard earned time and money.
+Paying someone to watch you perform exercises is not the best use of your hard earned time and money.

 Home exercises, stretching, foam roller routines

 At San Diego Sports Injury and Running Institute we have found that spending the extra time to arrive at an accurate diagnosis is paramount.
 We then spend the needed time treating the patient correctly and providing the necessary treatments.
 Patients are also instructed on how to properly care for their condition at home.